 Libraries Working Towards Social Justice

-The Nevins Library is proud to partner with seven local libraries to present a variety of virtual programs addressing topics related to social justice issues.
+The Nevins Library is proud to partner with thirteen local libraries to present a variety of virtual programs addressing topics related to social justice issues.

 These thought-provoking lectures and discussions will help Merrimack Valley residents (and beyond) to think about and cordially address current events and troubling issues in today’s society.
 Patrons are welcome to sign up for any of these programs, no matter which community you live in (or if you live in none of the communities), anyone and everyone is welcome (you can sign up through the links on this page, or go to the individual libraries’ pages to sign up).